Once you've set up your template repository (or one has been set up for you), you can start creating applications with these templates.

 Copy the Git URL of the template repository that you'd like to use.

-Enter the Git URL you copied earlier when asked for the URL.
+Enter the Git URL you copied earlier in the Repo URL field and click Next.

 The URL in this example is of the HTTPS GitHub format:

 Click Add to authorize your use of the repo in your IDE, if necessary, and to add the template repository to your IDE.

 If your repository addition is successful, you should see a green check mark in the Status column of your table of template repositories.
 The branch field is automatically populated with the repository's default branch.
 To edit the branch, select the project and click the table's edit button.

 If a warning icon is displayed in the Status column, hover over the icon to get more information about why your repository is not valid.
 You can then update your repository accordingly and check the repository's status in your IDE by clicking the table's refresh button.

 Create a new project by navigating to File > Open > New Project.

 Select Cloud Code: Custom as the type of project you'd like to create and choose a template from the list of available custom templates.
 Click Next to proceed.

 Pick a name and project location for your new app.

 Once you click Finish, Cloud Code creates your app using your chosen template and opens it for use.